 Department Of Conservation

-All operators in the Bay are only allowed to spend a total time of 90 minutes per trip with dolphins, of which includes a maximum time of 60 minutes in water experience.
+All operators in the Bay of Plenty are only allowed to spend a total time of 90 minutes per trip with the Common Dolphins, of which includes a maximum time of 60 minutes in-water experience.
 So no matter how long a trip can be, all operators are only allowed to be with the dolphins for a maximum time of 1.5 hours.